My

 had to get a blood draw at the local hospital.
 I sent an e-mail to the

-Washington Staff Assault Task Force and they got back to me almost
+Washington Staff Assault Task Force TM and they got back to me almost

 immediately.
 Once they took the information I received a check